StuartsProjects/SX12XX-LoRa/ReadMe.md

 **The Semtech devices that this library supports are all 3.3V logic level devices so do not use directly with 5V logic level Arduinos, some form of logic level conversion is needed.** There are no specific logic level converters I could recommend.

-This library supports the SX126x, SX127x and SX128x Semtech LoRa devices.
-There is a wide range of example programs for these devices.
-These Semtech devices are used to manufacture a range of LoRa modules sold by companies such as Hope, Dorji, NiceRF and others.
-The library does not support LoRa modules with a UART based interface such as those from Ebyte and Microchip.

 The objective of the library was to allow the same program sketches to be used across the range of UHF lora modules SX126x and SX127x (UHF) as well as the 2.4Ghz SX128x modules.
 A sketch written for the SX1278 (for example) should then run with very minor changes on the SX1262 or SX1280.
 However, whilst the SX126x and SX128x modules use the same style of device programming, the SX127x programming is completely different.
 The function style used for the SX126x and SX128x devices has been copied to create a matching style for the SX127x.